abhiverse01/hatespeech-multimodal-detection/README.md

 #### **Introduction**

-This phase of the project focuses on creating a **multi-modal dataset** for hate speech detection, combining **text** (tweets) and **images** (associated with the tweets).
+This project focuses on creating a **multi-modal dataset** for hate speech detection, combining **text** (tweets) and **images** (associated with the tweets).
 The goal is to prepare a clean, structured dataset that can be used to train a deep learning model capable of detecting hate speech in multi-modal content.
 The dataset preparation involves these key phases:

 1. **Data Downloading and Image Loading**.